jeevagonath/hero_or_zero/docs/walkthrough.md

     - Added a broad search strategy (`Index + Strike`) with intensive filtering to catch all BSE contract variants.
     - Added real-time status updates ("Searching for...") in the UI to provide clear feedback during resolution.
     - Implemented auto-selection for all resolved strikes.
+- **Strict OTM Strike Selection**: Refined the automated strike identification to correctly pick the two nearest strikes strictly above the spot for CE and strictly below the spot for PE.
+This fixes issues where the closest OTM Put was being skipped.
+- **Improved Strike Display**: Updated the Strategy UI to show human-readable strike information (e.g., "85500 CE") and expiry dates instead of the technical symbol (`tsym`).
+The `tsym` is now handled hiddenly for order placement.
+- **Release Preparation**:
+    - Renamed the app package to `com.android.herozerotrade` for a unique identity.
+    - Generated a production-ready digital signing keystore.
+    - Configured the Android build system to produce signed APKs, which removes "Harmful App" and "Untrusted Developer" warnings.